huggingface/peft/examples/pissa_finetuning/README.md

 # Perform PiSSA on the original model according to lora_config:
 peft_model = get_peft_model(model, lora_config)
 ```
 To eliminate the errors introduced by Fast SVD, we have modified the computation formula for the residual matrix to $W^{res} = W - AB$.
-Although the calculation of $A$ and $B$ involves errors, the overall initialization error for the residual is zero.
+Although the calculation of $A$ and $B$ involves errors, the overall initialization error is zero.

-### Step 2
+### Step 2 (Recommend)
 [Saving the residual model and PiSSA Adapter](https://github.com/fxmeng/peft/blob/51161a52cac3a736d931d90e676b24a32c4f8cd6/src/peft/utils/pissa_utils.py#L27-L51):
 ```
 pissa_pre_training_saving(peft_model, saving_path, ...)
 ```
+Store the decomposed model locally to prevent the necessity of re-decomposition across multiple fine-tuning experiments, and reducing errors when quantization of the residual model pre-decomposed at full precision.

 ### Step 3 (Optional)
 If quantization fine-tuning is desired, reload the pre-processed [residual model](https://github.com/fxmeng/peft/blob/606a69279480bbdea847f4e5247804bdf7e6b898/examples/pissa_finetuning/pissa_finetuning.py#L107-L116) in 4-bit or 8-bit configurations along with the full-precision [PiSSA Adapter](https://github.com/fxmeng/peft/blob/606a69279480bbdea847f4e5247804bdf7e6b898/examples/pissa_finetuning/pissa_finetuning.py#L122):